TekstoSense/about-tekstosense/README.md

 ## License

 ```
+Different components are tagged under different license ranging from Apcahe 2.0 , GNU to Commercial License.
+We strive hard to make most of our base component as Apache license for wider use.

 Copyright 2016 TekstoSense

+## Apache License(2.0)
 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at